-Fundraising for the next stage of the proposal to revitalise Prestwood by creating a “centre” based at Chequers Corner on the A4128 can be supported by signing up to the Great Missenden Parish Revitalisation Group page on the Chiltern and South Bucks lottery.
-For more information, go to Chiltern and South Bucks Lottery.
+Fundraising for the next stage of the proposal to revitalise Prestwood by creating a “centre” based at Chequers Corner on the A4128 can be supported by signing up to the Great Missenden Parish Revitalisation Group page on the Buckinghamshire lottery.
+For more information, go to Buckinghamshire Lottery.

 In March 2016, GMPRG subgroup Prestwood Revitalisation Group held a community meeting at Prestwood Village Hall where Ben Hamilton-Baillie presented his proposals for a ‘place making’ scheme at the corner of the A4128 at the junction of Wycombe Road, Honor End Lane, Chequers Lane and the High Street.